PPhub-hy/torch-local-neural-operators/README.md

 # Implementation of  the local neural operator

 This page releases codes and data of an academic paper, 'Local neural operator for solving transient partial differential equations on varied domains'.
-With the provided codes, one can quickly reproduce the training and validation of the two reported local neural operators (LNO-Legendre or LNO-Chebyshev).
+With the provided codes, one can quickly reproduce the training and validation of local neural operator.
 Also, two demos for applying the well-trained LNOs to respectively solve the 2-D flows around a square and the NACA0012 airfoils are provided.

 We just consider the networks and applications provided here as examples.